dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/dev.md

 ## Your page editor, your user interface

-Essentially, PageZilla exposes these few React components:
+Essentially, Craft.js exposes these few React components:
 - `Editor` creates the Editor context and sets everything up
 - `Frame` defines the editable area